niekdomi/SwitchTube-Downloader/README.md

   `01_OR_Mapping.mp4`.
 This is useful for channels with multiple videos.
 So you keep track of the order of the videos.

+  Keep in mind that the prefix might look like `04ar`.
+This is **not** a bug, but the name set by the video uploader.

 - `-f`, `--force`: Forces the download to overwrite existing files.
 Use this flag with caution, as it will replace any existing files without confirmation.
   Force has also precedence over the `--skip` flag, meaning that if you use both